American consumers have always been in debt, but never to the extent we were in 2019.

-- You no longer need to send regular payments to each of your creditors listed on the debt management program.
-You just send one consolidated credit payment to your debt management provider and they send your payments to your listed program creditors on your behalf.
+- You no longer need to send monthly payments to each of your creditors listed on the debt management program.
+You just send one consolidated credit payment to your debt management provider and they send your payments to creditors on your behalf.

 Debt Management Program Disadvantages